 Seared Salmon on the bed of Sautéed Spinach and Caper Béchamel Sauce

 Seared Salmon w Bechamel Sauce

 I thought of this delicious way of serving salmon one day, when expected friends over for dinner.
 I wanted to make something fancier than my usual, simply broiled salmon, seasoned with salt and pepper.
 I would usually make it in my favorite kitchen appliance in the world (toaster oven), and saute some fresh spinach on olive oil with little bit of sliced garlic.

-This time, with just a little added – I must say that the Béchamel sauce brought the dish to an entire new level.
-The sauce is the most difficult part of this recipe.
-But don’t get discouraged – it sounds more difficult than it really is.
-To prepare this dish took me less than half an hour.
+Seared Salmon on the bed of Sautéed Spinach and Caper Béchamel Sauce